connoryates/Alchemy-DataNews/README.md

 );
 ```

-Both nested hash keys will accept an ArrayRef as an argument as well.
+Both hash keys will accept an ArrayRef as an argument as well.

 ```sentiment``` - Search based on sentiment analysis of the news article: